Prohibition in West Virginia. What was it like? Was it popular. Opposed? Feared? Let’s take a look.

-Many people in the state weren’t going to let their freedom to drink be denied.
+Many people weren’t going to let their freedom to drink be denied.
 Legitimate tax-paying alcohol producers and retailers were outlawed.
 But illegal operators moved in quickly.
 They met the high demand for alcohol.

 Tradition and terrain combined to make the state an ideal place to make moonshine.
 Untaxed money could easily be made.
 Police and sheriffs were routinely bribed.
 Politicians were also widely on the take.
 This was just a cost of doing business.

 The widespread corruption caused by Prohibition created a deep lack of respect for it.
 Flaunting Prohibition was popular.
 Especially among young people.
-And, for the first time, it became fashionable for women to drink.
+And, for the first time, it became the fashion for women to drink.

 Prohibition also led to the pattern of infrequent but very heavy drinking.
 People didn’t go to a speakeasy to have a leisurely drink.
 They went to guzzle alcohol while they could.

-This led some drinkers to switch to opium, cocaine, hair tonic, sterno or other dangerous substances.
-That they would have been unlikely to use them in the absence of Prohibition.
+This led some drinkers to switch to opium, cocaine, hair tonic, sterno or other dangerous things.
+Prohibition largely caused this.

-Prohibition denied the state tax revenues from alcohol.
-And at the very time the it was causing dramatic increases in crime and violence, heavy court workloads, and over-crowded jails.
+It also denied the state tax revenues from alcohol.
+And at the very time the it was causing dramatic increases in crime.
+There were also heavy court workloads and crowded jails.

 III.
 Repeal of Prohibition in West Virginia